LostKobrakai/kobrakai_elixir/static/posts/2022-12-15-one-to-many-liveview-form.md

 </.simple_form>
 ```

-The nested inputs themselves are extracted into a function component, which makes things a little easier to follow.
+The nested inputs themselves are extracted into a function component, which makes
+things a little easier to follow compared to one huge blob of html.
+It will also
+allow us computing assigns per row later.

 ```heex
 <div>